Mark Tully: Journalistic career

-Tully joined the BBC in 1964 and moved back to India in 1965 to work as the corporation's India Correspondent.
-He covered all the major incidents in South Asia during his tenure, ranging from Indo-Pakistan conflicts, Bhopal gas tragedy, Operation Blue Star (and the subsequent assassination of Indira Gandhi, anti-Sikh riots), Assassination of Rajiv Gandhi to the Demolition of Babri Masjid.
-He was barred from entering India during Emergency in 1975–77 when Prime Minister Mrs Gandhi had imposed censorship curbs on the media.
+Tully joined the BBC in 1964 and moved back to India in 1965 to work as the corporation's India correspondent.
+He covered all the major incidents in South Asia during his tenure, ranging from Indo-Pakistan conflicts, Bhopal gas tragedy, Operation Blue Star (and the subsequent assassination of Indira Gandhi, anti-Sikh riots), the assassination of Rajiv Gandhi to the demolition of Babri Masjid.
+He was expelled from India shortly after Indira Gandhi declared a state of emergency and began ruling by decree in 1975; he returned a year and a half later shortly before the restoration of normality in the country.

-Tully resigned from the BBC in July 1994, after an argument with John Birt, the then Director General.
+In 1992, when covering the demolition of the Babri Masjid by Hindutva activists, some of the perpetrators confronted him, chanting "Death to Mark Tully", reflecting their distrust of the BBC.
+Tully was locked in a room until a local official and a Hindu priest helped him leave several hours later; he later said that the demolition was India's "greatest setback" to secularism as an independent nation.
+He resigned from the BBC in July 1994 after an argument with John Birt, the then director general.
 He accused Birt of "running the corporation by fear" and "turning the BBC into a secretive monolith with poor ratings and a demoralised staff".